Thaerious/sharcnet-vacation/readme.md

     sudo node . --ssl --port 443
     browse to 127.0.0.1

+Google ClientID is sensative about origin IP, it doesn't equate 127.0.0.1 with localhost.

 ## Server Environment Setup
 ### Create a Devloper API Key & Service Account
 * Browse to: console.cloud.google.com
 * From the project selection dropdown (upper-left), select 'new project'
 * Select the new project (upper-right)